 I do also like the outlet stores in Atlantic City.
 They are walking distance from the Boardwalk and have some great stores including Coach, Kenneth Cole, Michael Korr’s, and Banana Republic to name a few.
 The Coach store usually gives you a coupon when you enter for even more savings.
 I have gotten some pretty amazing deals there.
 If you plan on going to the outlets, then make sure you leave some space in your luggage.

 When you are ready to head back from Atlantic City to New York, you can pick up the Lucky Streak bus at one of the casinos.
 Check the Lucky Streak schedule to find out times and pick-up locations for the bus from Atlantic City to NYC.
 I think Bally’s has the most bus options.
 You need to get there early to make sure you get a seat.
 Pretty much all buses stop at the Atlantic City bus terminal.
 However, I would not recommend trying to pick one up there because many of the buses will be full before they even get to the Atlantic City bus terminal.

 I think Atlantic City is great for a quick getaway.
 Have you been to Atlantic City?
 I would love to hear about your experience.
-Did you take the Lucky Streak bus?
+Did you take the Greyhound Lucky Streak bus?
 Where do you like to stay and what are some of your favorite things to do?

 Expert Tips for Your Atlantic City Getaway

-- It’s easiest to take the bus to Atlantic City.
+- It’s easiest to take the Greyhound bus to Atlantic City.
 You will need cash for the Lucky Streak bus ticket.

-- Check to see if you can find a groupon to save money on your hotel, especially if you are planning on going during the week.
+- Before making an Atlantic City booking, check to see if you can find a groupon to save money on your hotel, especially if you are planning on going during the week.

 - When coming back from Atlantic City, catch the Lucky bus service from one of the casinos.
 Many buses fill up (especially on Sunday) by the time they get to the bus terminal.

 - If you are looking for a beach destination in New Jersey, you might want to consider Sandy Hook.